kariljordan/bpco/_exercises/02-01-putting-your-vision-into-words.md

 *   I see a street where… [____________________]

 *   I see a (fill in the blank with whatever it is you are trying to change) where… [____________________]

+I see a school system that teaches team building, problem solving, critical thinking, and the fundamental skills needed to pursue careers in science, technology, engineering, and mathematics.